 The welcome bonus isn’t the only costly thing about this card.
 At $395 per year, the Venture X has a much higher annual fee compared to other Capital One cards, but it’s still more affordable than other premium travel cards.

 You should never carry a credit card balance, but especially not on the Capital One Venture X, because of its high variable interest rate of 17.24% to 24.24%.
 If you do, you could easily wipe out any rewards you earn on the card.

-You have the option to use miles to book via Capital One Travel, transfer your miles to any of Capital One’s travel partners, or you can use the Purchase Eraser tool to redeem miles toward any recent travel purchases.
+You have the option to use miles to book via Capital One Travel or transfer your miles to any of Capital One’s travel partners.
 Capital One miles are generally worth 1 cent per point, but you may get more value when you transfer to a partner program, depending on your travel plans.

 Before you sign up, you should consider whether Capital One miles will offer as much value on your spending as American Express Membership Rewards points or Chase Ultimate Rewards points earned on higher-priced premium cards.

 “In general, I’d say that Capital One’s travel partners aren’t as desirable as Amex and Chase, particularly domestically,” says Rossman.
 “But where Capital One shines is the simplicity of earning at least 2x miles on every purchase and more flexibility in terms of how to use them — not just transferring to partners, but also the flat rate redemption that’s essentially 2% cash back to offset travel.”

 - Apply Now At Capital One’s secure site

 - Regular APR:18.24% – 25.24% Variable